Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 ---
 ##### Legal and illegal forms of obtaining and publishing information
 - publication
-	- usually depends on the country, but usually it is illegal to sell, distribute and use illegally acquired copyrighted material, without the consent of the entity that owns the copyrighted material.
+	- depends on the country, but usually it is illegal to sell, distribute and use illegally acquired copyrighted material, without the consent of the entity that owns the copyrighted material.
 	- you should either get a written consent, or a contracted consent usually after paying money for it.
 - getting information
 	- legal: questionnaires, interviews, contracts.